meld-gold/ripple-explorer/README.md

 # XRPL Explorer

+NOTE: This fork is hardcoded to work against the local Ripple node.

 This repo contains the source code for the block explorer of the XRP Ledger hosted at livenet.xrpl.org.

 This project uses [Vite](https://vitejs.dev/).
 You can find information about how to use it [here](https://vitejs.dev/guide/cli.html).